KailynHanke/Amplicon_Project/analysis/README.md

 - 07_Composition.Rmd: In this document I carried out a microbial compositional analysis of dairy samples across a skim milk processing pipeline.
 To do this I calculated th relative abundances of taxonomic groups at various levels (phylum, genus, ASVs) and then made some nice visualizations of how the microbial taxa vary across the dairy sample types.

 - 08_Seasonality_Biodiversity.Rmd: The goal of this document is to run an analysis on the within-sample biodiversity of the samples in my project, similar to the analysis that I ran in 05_Biodiversity.
-But, this time, separating the diary samples up not just by sample type, but by season too.
+But, this time, separating the dairy samples up not just by sample type, but by season too.

 - 09_Seasonal_Ordination.Rmd: The goal of this document is to run an analysis on the between-sample (beta) diversity of the samples in my project, similar to the analysis that I ran in 06_Ordination.
-But, this time, separating the diary samples up not just by sample type, but by season too.
+But, this time, separating the dairy samples up not just by sample type, but by season too.

 - 10_Seasonal_Composition.Rmd: The goal of this document is to run an analysis of microbial composition of mid- and late-lactation dairy samples across a processing pipeline, similar to the analysis that I ran in 07_Composition.
-But, this time, separating the diary samples up not just by sample type, but by season too.
+But, this time, separating the dairy samples up not just by sample type, but by season too.